astridbg/ACRoBEAR/scripts/README.md

 - A script that calculates the daily Fire Weather Index given a dataset of daily temperature, relative humidity, windspeed and precipitation.

 ### calcGMST.py
 - A script that calculates the global annual mean surface temperature for a given scenario.
 Gives a time series of both historical and scenario years.

+## Functions

+## Plotting functions